falila/apps/README.md

-# Django apps
+# Falisoft Solutions Apps

-This current project aims to develop some apps like voting app, timer app, tikets booking app, Crm , delivery app, Myappointment appetc ... by using Python/Django as Backend Server
+This current project aims to develop some apps like voting app, timer app, tikets booking app, Crm , delivery app, Myappointment app and so on by using Python/Django as Backend Server.

 ## Getting Started